LCamel/MPC-Notes/OT3D/story-OT-Extension-en-US.md

 Bob: Here, for each r, I generate corresponding T and T⊕r.
 Because each layer uses the same s for selection, you can use s to vertically select an entire column each time.

-Alice: Because the T and T⊕r you prepare for each layer are based on the r of that layer, and Q is also my reverse OT using s, so each layer is also (T, T⊕s) or (T⊕s, T).
+Alice: Because the T and T⊕r you prepare for each layer are based on the r of that layer, and Q is also my reverse OT result with s, so each layer is also (T, T⊕s) or (T⊕s, T).

 Bob: Yes, I've checked each layer, and T does appear in the position pointed to by r.